Skip to Content

 Introduction

-Gofasta is a Go web framework that provides production-ready building blocks for backend services.
+Gofasta is a Go backend toolkit that provides production-ready, independent packages for building backend services.
 It handles the infrastructure plumbing — authentication, caching, database setup, email, logging, middleware, and more — so you can focus on writing business logic.
+Every package is independent: use what you need, ignore the rest.

 Gofasta is split into two parts:

-• gofastadev/cli — A globally installed CLI tool that scaffolds new projects and generates code.
-It does not import the framework — it only manipulates files on disk.
+• gofastadev/cli — A globally installed CLI tool that scaffolds new projects, generates code, and deploys to remote servers.
+It does not import the library — it only manipulates files on disk.

 What You Get